suarezmanuel/the-site/content/unordered/02-rubiks-solver.md

 3. inverse: $\forall a \in G, \exists a' \in G$ such that $a \cdot_{G} a' = a' \cdot_{G} a = e$

-a rubiks cube's state is defined by a sequence of moves it takes to achieve it. the cubes $"R"$ and $"U2\space U2 \space R"$ are the same one. we can define multiplication between $2$ rubiks cubes is defined as applying the first's moves and then the second's.
+a rubiks cube's state is defined by a sequence of moves it takes to achieve it. the cubes $"R"$ and $"U2\space U2 \space R"$ are the same one. multiplication between $2$ rubiks cubes is defined as applying the first's moves and then the second's.
 For example $"R"\cdot "R2"="R\space \space R2"="R'"$.

 the set of all rubik's cube states $G_0$ with the action of multiplication is a group. that's because it satisfies all of the group axioms;